 When planning your ceremony timing, don’t forget that we recommend hiding away at least 30 minutes - 1 hour before the ceremony while guests arrive.
 One more thing to note, if you have to travel between locations at all we suggest planning double the travel time just in case!

-Typically your cocktail hour will just be one hour, but there are some cases where we would suggest making it a 90-minute social hour.
+Typically your cocktail hour will just be one hour, but there are some cases where we would suggest making it a 90-minute social hour with photo shoots included.

 - If your venues needs to do a room flip from an indoor ceremony to your reception setup (check with your venue on this!)